 Designed to provide you with a broad understanding of global higher education, our certificate program examines the challenges and opportunities facing higher education systems in different regions of the world.

 The program outlines major trends and issues affecting this fast-growing field, and provides the skills to understand and analyze policy, practice, and theory.
 You’ll explore cross-cutting topics, such as leadership and management, economics and finance, student affairs, and teaching and learning, all from both global and regional standpoints.

 The certificate provides you with the opportunity to hone your scholarly perspective, develop new skills, deepen your knowledge of key issues and trends in the international education field, and expand your professional network.

 Successful completion of this certificate can be applied to a Master of Arts (M.A) in International Higher Education.

 Our international partnerships include a dual degree program with the University of Guadalajara (Mexico), a streamlined admissions process for students from Sophia University (Japan) and an exchange option with Yonsei University (South Korea).
 As a result, the students in our classes respresent a wide diversity of backgrounds and experiences.

+Recent graduates of the Certificate program do international work at universities, non-profit organizations and government agencies.
 Boston College collaborates with key partners around the world, opening international networking opportunities to our students.
 You can also take advantage of the resources of the Boston College Career Center, which offers employment counseling and help with placements in the Greater Boston area.